matthiaskoenig/pkdb/docs/CURATION.md

     }
 }
 ```
-* The `creator` and `curators` should map to existing data base users (but is no requirement for now).
+* The `creator` and `curators` should map to existing data base users.
 * The `reference` field is optional.
 If no pubmed entry exist for publication a `reference.json` should be build manually.
-This will be documented later on.
 * Substances which are used in the study and are of interest should be mentioned in the `substances` list.
-* Keywords relevant for the study should be mentioned in the `keywords` list.
+* `keywords` and `substances` relevant for the study should be mentioned in the `keywords` list. `keywords` are documented in `pkdb_app/categorials`, `substances` are documented in `pkdb_app/substances/substances.py`

 ## 3. Curation of groups/groupset and individuals/individualset
 The next step is curating the groups used in the study.
 The information is stored in the `groupset` of the following form.
+Retrieve group information from the publication.
+The top group containing all subjects must be called `all`.
 ```json
 {
   "groupset": {